Arlanthir/notes/music/FloydRose.md

 ## Truss Rod

 Truss rod adjustment is needed when you change to a different string gauge or whenever you feel the neck is bowing too much or too little.
 Tightening the truss rod decreases neck relief.
+You should only screw/unscrew the truss rod in increments of about 2 hours on a clock (60º) between measurements.
+Adjustments to the truss rod take about 10 minutes to have an effect, so don't check string buzzing immediately after adjusting.

 To measure the neck relief, put a capo on the first fret, fret the last one and measure (with a feeler gauge) the height from the middle fret (around 8th) to the 6th string.
 The recommended Fender/Squier neck relief is 0.010'', or 0.25mm.

-Adjustments to the truss rod take about 10 minutes to have an effect, so don't check string buzzing immediately after adjusting.

 ## String Action